heb229/nau-discord-bot/discord-bot-setup-guide/readme.md

 Section 5 gives a quick overview of what can now be done after the completion of section 3 and 4.
 It also provides a quick warning to the user regarding what may happen if they add new global commands.

+Section 6 briefly runs over how to create a new command.

 ---

 ## Features